Kaoffie/cocoa-specs/README.md

 - "o" in "macho": `O` or `OE`

-Another problem is when a word starts with an e-, which can either be pronounced as the fleece vowel, or as a reduced schwa.
+Another problem is when a word starts with an e-/de-/re-, which can either be pronounced as the fleece vowel, or as a reduced schwa.
 Again, both variants would be included:

 - "e" in "ecology": `E` or `AOE`
+- "de" in "demand": `TKE` or `TKAOE`

 ### OEU Briefing